RISE-UNIBAS/TEIworkshop/section1.md

 6. Encode the title of the brochure, using the element [`<title>`](https://tei-c.org/release/doc/tei-p5-doc/en/html/ref-title.html).
 7. Encode the dedication using [`<q>`](https://tei-c.org/release/doc/tei-p5-doc/en/html/ref-q.html).

+**Bonus exercise**.
+If you are already finished, take a test at the TEI by Example project: https://teibyexample.org/tests/.
+You might want to start with Test n° 1 "Common Structure and Elements".

 ## Reuse materials from

-This tutorial extensively reuse materials from:
+This tutorial extensively reuses materials from:

 - Melissa Terras, Edward Vanhoutte, and Ron Van den Branden. *TEI by Example*. https://teibyexample.org (accessed December 2022)
 - *Digital Editing of Medieval Texts: A Textbook*, ed. by Marjorie Burghart. https://www.digitalmanuscripts.eu/digital-editing-of-medieval-texts-a-textbook/  (accessed December 2022)